XeNz/hibernate-envers-poc/README.md

 * Be sure to match the Envers version to the Hibernate version you are currently using
 * I don't really see a concrete use case for custom listeners yet, unless you would want to not auto register the default listeners
+* Conditional logic can be done by overriding EnversXXXEventListenerImpl.
+Checking request context can be done using RequestContextHolder